TheGrapeVineCo/The-GrapeVine-Docs/README.md

 ![Development Testing](./docs/testDevEnv/test-dev-env-fixed-sessionStorage.png)

-The next item, was testing for successfully storing new registered user from the browser to Heroku PostgreSQL database.
+3. Here we are testing for successfully storing new registered user from the browser to Heroku PostgreSQL database.
 In the Chrome dev tool, we can see that this passes ok.

 ![Development Testing](./docs/testDevEnv/test-dev-end-sign_up-heroku.png)

-And we can check that the same user from the sign up, has been inserted into Heroku PostgreSQL database and not our local.
+Then we can check if same user from the sign up has been inserted into Heroku PostgreSQL database and not our local.
 This was done using the Heroku Command Line Interface directly from the terminal.
 The Heroku CLI is very useful that we can directly see updates conveniently from the terminal, after logging in remotely from the terminal.

 ![Development Testing](./docs/testDevEnv/test-dev-end-sign_up-heroku-cli.png)